nobitagit/ng-material-floating-button/README.md

 ng-material-floating-button
 ========================

-Material design floating action button implementated as an Angularjs directive.
+Material design floating action button implemented as an Angularjs directive.

 Made to be semantic, fast and easy to customize.
 ~~Shamelessly~~ inspired by action buttons from Google Inbox, Evernote and Path.